+- Depending on the method you used above, you will see one of two screens to add an email account.
 If you selected Add Account from the Mail menu list, then click on Add Other Mail Account, then the click on Continue.

-You will see a window labeled Add a Mail Account that allows you to add the full name, email address and password for the account you’re setting up.
+- You will see a window labeled Add a Mail Account that allows you to add the full name, email address and password for the account you’re setting up.
 Fill in the fields then click on CREATE to continue.
 Apple Mail will then attempt to auto-create the account.
 If it cannot create the account automatically, then you will see a message appear stating “Account must be manually configured.”
 Click on Next in order to get to the next step.

-In the Incoming Mail Server info window, select the account protocol that you wish to use: IMAP or POP.
+- In the Incoming Mail Server info window, select the account protocol that you wish to use: IMAP or POP.

 - Click in the Mail Server field and type in the setting for your mail server.
 If you need help with this field, please review the tutorial on finding your email settings.

 - Fill in your User Name and your Password for the email account.
 This was set when you created the email account in cPanel.
 The User Name must be an email address.
 For example: [email protected].
 You can also find documentation on changing your email password if you have forgotten it or if it needs to be updated.

 - Click on Next.
 Apple Mail will try to verify the password before continuing.
 If it is unable to verify the password, then it will give you a message: “Additional account information required”.
 Once the password is verified, it will jump to the next screen.

 - The Incoming Mail Server Info screen starts off with the Path Prefix.
 As per the screenshot, set this to “INBOX“.
 Port settings depend upon the protocol you have chosen.
 The Authentication password is the same as the email account password.
 Click Next to continue.